 If you send us the paperwork asking for reimbursement, you are asking for a coverage decision.
-To make this decision, we will check to see if the medical care you paid for is covered.
+To make this decision, we will check to see if the medical care you paid for is a covered service.
 We will also check to see if you followed all the rules for using your coverage for medical care.

-• If we say yes to your request: If the medical care is covered and you followed all the rules, we will send you the payment for our share of the cost within 60 calendar days after we receive your request.
-If you haven't paid for the medical care, we will send the payment directly to the provider.
+• If we say yes to your request: If the medical care is covered and you followed all the rules, we will